refinedev/refine/README.md

 🚀  Thanks to **refine Inferencer package**, it guesses the configuration to use for the `list`, `show`, `create`, and `edit` pages based on the data fetched from the API and generates the pages automatically.

-You can also customize the generated pages by passing your own components as props to the resources.

 Now, you should see the output as a table populated with `post` & `category` data:

 ![First example result](https://github.com/refinedev/refine/blob/master/documentation/static/img/readme-quick-start.png?raw=true)

+You can get the auto-generated `list`, `show`, `create`, and `edit` pages codes by clicking the `Show Code` button on each page.
+Afterward, simply pass the pages to the `resources` array by replacing with the Inferencer components
 ## Next Steps

 👉 Jump to [Refine<>Ant Design Tutorial](https://refine.dev/docs/ui-frameworks/antd/tutorial/) to continue your work and turn the example into a full-blown CRUD application.